Zheng-Hu/staysafe/README.md

 ```

 ## Usage
-The website can be viewed through opening up the html file in Google Chrome.
+The website can be viewed through opening up the ‘index.html' file from the folder staysafe/templates in Google Chrome.
 To try out the search function, you can type in 'duder library' in the building input.
 The website will negivate to a sample result page.